• Home

 Frequently Asked Questions (FAQs)

-What is the last date to add a nominee in a Demat account?
+What is the last date to add a nominee to a Demat account?

 While SEBI had previously set June 30, 2024, as the last date to add a nominee in a Demat account or opt out, failing which Demat accounts faced the risk of being frozen, the latest update (as of June 2024) has eased this restriction for existing account holders.
 Nonetheless, it remains strongly recommended to complete the nomination process to ensure regulatory compliance and safeguard your investments.

-Is it mandatory to add a nominee in a Demat account?
+Is it mandatory to add a nominee to a Demat account?

 It's now mandatory for new investors to provide a nominee if they hold a mutual fund or Demat account in their single name.
 For joint account holders, adding a nominee remains an option but isn't compulsory.